 In the evening retreat to the Billiards Room for a night cap or to The Prince of Wales Bar where you can sample one (or more) of the 60 Irish whiskies there.
 Another must is a night at the movies; Ashford has its own 32-seater cinema that plays classic films.

 Flights from London are just an hour away or the castle has its own helicopter landing pad if you’d prefer.
+Ireland West Airport in Knock is less than an hour’s picturesque drive from Ashford Castle, taking in some of the Wild Atlantic Way en route.
 However you choose to get there, you will not be disappointed.
 Ashford Castle is an unforgettable slice of classic elegance that offers a luxurious way to slow the pace down for a few days.

 For more information visit www.ashfordcastle.com